svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: February 26, 2021

-**How to fix the violation**: For each response in the GET/PUT/PATCH operation add the systemData object.
+**How to fix the violation**: For each response in the GET/PUT/PATCH operation add a readonly systemData property.
 It's recommended to refer to the 'systemData' defined in [v2/types.json](https://github.com/Azure/azure-rest-api-specs/blob/7dddc4bf1e402b6e6737c132ecf05b74e2b53b08/specification/common-types/resource-management/v2/types.json#L445) which is provided for fixing the error.
 ``` json
 "MyResource": {